flyingcakes85/git-workshop-notes/chapters/chapter_2.md

 It creates a file `test.py` with the code `print('Hello World')`.

 Now, lets check if git notices this file or not.
-Run `git status` in the same folder, and you should get such an ouput.
+Run `git status` in the same folder, and you should get such an output.

 ```sh
 [snehit@wired my-project]$ git status